bfetler/project_management/README.md

     + Software developer
     + Software tester
     + Customer representatives
-    + Product owner, scrum master (helps define the product, keep it on track)
+    + Product owner (helps define the product, keep it on track)
     + Managers, executives, administration, accountants

 Some roles may overlap, depending on team size and organization.